nicolasard/SpringSecurityStuff/README.md

 This is a continuation of example 3.
 It validates the new user email by sending a email with a token that the user should provide.

+#### Example 5
+This is a continuation of example 4.
+But really here I'm doing a full application.
+This should have it own repo.

+#### Example 6
+Here we are not really using springSecurity but we are doing MTLS with at WS.

 #### Compiling
 To compile all the project at once you have the root pom.xml